 The Importance of Being on a Framework Agreement

-One of the significant advantages that a framework agreement has over a DPS opportunity is that because a framework usually runs for four years, winning a place on a public sector framework means that a supplier can build a long-term relationship with the buying authority.
+One of the significant advantages that a procurement framework agreement has over a DPS opportunity is that because public procurement framework agreements usually run for four years, winning a place on a public sector framework means that a supplier can build a long-term relationship with the buying authority.

 Missing out on a place on a framework, on the other hand, reduces a supplier’s ability to win business.
 Because of this, tracking these increasingly common arrangements is now essential for suppliers wanting to grow and expand.

-Due to the growing number of purchasing bodies procuring services and goods through framework agreements, your business should be considering a business intelligence service that will support your search for framework opportunities.
+Due to the growing number of purchasing bodies procuring services and goods through procurement frameworks, your business should be considering a business intelligence service that will support your search for lucrative framework opportunities.

-Tracker Intelligence users can access the Framework Agreement and DPS modules to find opportunities to bid for in the public sector.
+Tracker users can easily access the Framework Agreement and DPS modules to find opportunities to bid for in the public sector.

-The Frameworks module supports early engagement and has several core benefits.
+The Frameworks module supports early engagement with buyers and has several core benefits.
 The tool can support your team to:

 - Find new framework tendering notices for application